magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 ## Creating a Fiducial Marker Component

-A fiducial marker component is expresses where a fiducial marker exists within the digital coordinate system in CSP, and what the marker image is.
+A fiducial marker component expresses both where a fiducial marker exists within the digital coordinate system and what the marker image is.

 This section covers the prerequisites, step-by-step creation process, and implementation details to help you configure a fiducial marker for your project.